2020 Tennessee Volunteers football team

 The 2020 Tennessee Volunteers football team represented the University of Tennessee in the 2020 NCAA Division I FBS football season.
 The Volunteers played their home games at Neyland Stadium in Knoxville, Tennessee, and competed in the Eastern Division of the Southeastern Conference (SEC).
+The Volunteers were led by third-year head coach Jeremy Pruitt.

 In a season initially questioned whether it would be played because of the COVID-19 pandemic, the Southeastern Conference ultimately decided to go through with the season, the Volunteers compiled a 3–7 record, all in conference games.
-While the team did not have a winning record, the NCAA had waived bowl eligibility requirement for the season, and Volunteers accepted a bid to the Liberty Bowl.
-However, the team had to withdraw on December 21 due to positive COVID-19 testing.
-They were led by third-year head coach Jeremy Pruitt, in what would turn out to be his final year.
-Pruitt would later be fired in January 2021 following an NCAA investigation for recruiting violations.
-He would leave Knoxville with a 16-19 overall record.
+While the team did not have a winning record, the NCAA had waived bowl eligibility requirement for the season, and the Volunteers accepted a bid to the Liberty Bowl.
+However, the team had to withdraw on December 21 after several players and coaches, including Pruitt, tested positive for COVID-19.

-Previous season

-Tennessee finished the 2019 regular season at 7–5 overall, 5–3 in the SEC, and were bowl eligible for the first time since 2016.
-On January 2, the Volunteers won the Gator Bowl over Indiana, 23–22, to finish at 8–5 for the season.
+Pruitt was fired for cause in January 2021 following an NCAA investigation into recruiting violations.
+He left Knoxville with a 16–19 overall record.
+However, in July 2023, all Tennessee wins for the 2019 and 2020 seasons were vacated due to the recruiting violations.
+Thus, the 2020 Volunteers are credited with an official record of 0–7.